rwb/ccjs300/README.md

 * Definition of research design (p.
 57)
 * The "experimental model" is described as a "benchmark" in Chapter 3 (p.
 57).
 * Important objectives of science (based on a discussion in Reynolds 1977): description, explanation, prediction, and the potential to control future events.
-* The first part of chapter 3 emphasizes "causality" which is related to all 4 of Reynolds' objectives of science (but more closely related to the last 3).
+* The first part of chapter 3 emphasizes "causality" which is related to all 4 of Reynolds' objectives of science (but more closely related to the last 3); might be useful to think of *description* as a pre-requisite for establishing causality.
 * On pp. 58-59, the textbook distinguishes between the independent variable, *x*, and the dependent or outcome variable, *y*.
+* To convincingly argue that *x* is a cause of *y*, several conditions have to be met:

+---
+1. a *good* measure of *x*
+2. a *good* measure of *y*
+3. variation in *x* but not necessarily variation in *y*
+---

+Then, we have the 3 criteria described by the textbook on page 59:

+---
+1. relationship between *x* and *y*
+2. variation in *x* is temporally prior to variation in *y*
+3. the relationship between *x* and *y* cannot be attributed to any other factor, *z*.
+(Your textbook refers to these other factors as "rival causal factors" on pages 59 and 60); researchers often also refer to them as *confounding variables*.
+---

+* There is a curious statement on page 59: "Suppose a researcher wanted to prove that a relationship exists between the increase in foot patrols in a precinct and a decline in crime."
+We need to consider this carefully.
+* How could we improve on this statement?
+* What is the ambiguity in the foot patrol example discussed on page 59?
+* What is a *spurious relationship*?
+* What distinction does the textbook make between *internal* and *external* rival causal factors?